TE-YoshinoriOota/Spresense_fftanalyzer_sample/README.md

 }
 ```

 Signal processing is different implemented manner as per each application on Subcore-1.
 Generally, each Subcore applications request different data, so the signal processing should be implemented differently.
-However, there is one important thing to do the signal processing.
-When taking the signal from RingBuffer, you should take care to avoid conflict between the threads.
-Remember that the signal capturing is running on a different thread.
-On the other hand, each signal processing is running on the main loop.
-So when extracting signal data from the Ringbuffer managed by the signal capturing thread should be protected by a mutex to pick up safely.
-Furthermore, the extracting process should be very short not to obstacle the capturing process.
+However, there is one important thing you should mind when implements an application.
+That is the RingBuffer protection.
+When taking the signal from RingBuffer, you should avoid conflict between the threads of Singal Capturing and Signal Processing.
+Remember that the Signal Capturing is running on a different high priority thread.
+On the other hand, Signal Processing is running on the main loop.
+So when your Signal Processing application picks up signal data from the Ring Buffer managed by the Signal Capturing thread, you should implement to protect the Ring Buffer by a mutex to pick up safely.
+Needless to say, the picking up process should be very short not to obstacle the Signal Capturing process.

 ```
 void calc_sensor_data(struct SensorData* sdata) {